 Banish Misfortune

-A Mixolydian jig.
+A mixolydian jig.
 That flattened seventh gives it an open, unhurried quality.
-It sits in D major but the C natural keeps pulling it somewhere older.
+It mostly sits in D major but the C natural keeps pulling it somewhere older.

 This is the version I learned, a fairly standard setting with three parts of eight bars each.